cap-js/docs/plugins/index.md

 ## Support for Plugins

-The regular CAP support process does not apply for plugins.
-Issues are to be created in the issue page of the respective github repository.
+The [regular CAP support process](/resources/#reporting-incidents) does not apply for plugins.

 |    |    |
 | --- | --- |